-James P. Richardson CPA has years of experience working with various financial details and determining the tangible financial details necessary for a divorce settlement.
+James P. Richardson CPA has years of experience working with Divorce Accounting and various financial details and determining the tangible financial details necessary for a divorce settlement.

 According to the U.S. Census Bureau, 9 out of 10 people will get married at some point, but the statistics for first marriages are grim, with about half ending in a divorce.

 Divorce has become a common occurrence in the United States.
 Part of that divorce process is the division of assets.
 While some end peacefully, others can become contentious.
 Divorce accounting is a complex process, one that is full of details that can be confusing.

 To answer their financial questions, many couples are turning to CPAs to assist with their divorce accounting.

 From the couple initiating the divorce to the legal team and the courts, there is consistently a need for CPA experts.
 With divorce accounting, the two parties receive the information needed to understand where they are financially and what needs to be divided.

 One of the first questions typically asked is, “How to identify each spouse’s earnings?”

 Then there is the potential for hidden assets, which can be harder to locate.
 Additionally, many wonder what property is considered separate and what is considered marital property.
 If either individual owns a business, then there is the worth of the business that needs to be determined and accounted for as part of the proceedings.

 There are numerous areas where financial experience can be beneficial, particularly when it comes to interpreting all the data associated with the couple’s bank and investment accounts.